-The interactive maps you find in ArcGIS allow you to explore, visualize, and understand your organization's data in 2D.
-Data-viewing tools such as pop-ups, legends, filters, and transparency allow you to focus in on the data that's important to you.
-Learn more.
+The interactive maps in ArcGIS allow you to explore, visualize, and understand your organization's data in 2D.
+Data-viewing tools such as pop-ups, legends, filters, and transparency allow you to focus on the data that's important to you.

 Edit features in maps

-Use your smart phone to collect and update information in the field, log your current location, and put data you capture to work so you can make more informed and timely decisions.
-Learn more.
+You can create a map containing editable feature layers to be taken offline.
+You and other users can download the map to a smartphone or table to collect and update information in the field, log your current location, and put data you capture to work so you can make more informed and timely decisions.